 Pirkko Ahonen has more than 20 years of experience in evaluation studies, technical assistance, and applied research.
-She currently serves as the project director for the Tribal Temporary Assistance for Needy Families (TANF)-Child Welfare Coordination Data Capacity Building project.
+She currently serves as the project director for the Tribal Temporary Assistance for Needy Families (TANF)-Child Welfare Coordination Guidance and Support project.
 She is also the project lead for the Evaluation of the Cook Inlet Tribal Council Regional Partnership Grant and a senior research associate for the Cross-Center Evaluation of the Child Welfare Capacity Building Collaborative.

 At JBA, Ahonen has provided evaluation support and conducted data collection activities for several tribal projects.
 Recently, she served as the project director for the Study of Coordination of Tribal TANF and Child Welfare Services and the Tribal TANF-Child Welfare Coordination Data Capacity Building project.